 Why not do a boat tour from Rovinj

 Croatia is famous for its tour boats along the Islands, most of these tours open around Mid April and there are many choices dotted along the harbour.
 Some of the tours even include lunch or drinks on board.
 For the best deals and options, you can book Island tours or sunset dolphin tours which are quite popular and definitely one of the best things to do in Istria.
+If you are looking at where to stay in Rovinj there are many beautiful accommodations to suit your individual needs.

 Visit Ancient Roman Ruins in Pula as part of your Istria itinerary